Database Utilities for Paradox and dBASE

 If you are working only with dBase tables you maybe will prefer the dedicated current dBASE implementation from www.dbase.com.

-See BDE32 Reference
+See BDE Reference

 BDE data type translations